Kweepa/Planetfall-Modern/README.md

 __Bugs fixed__

 * fixed sexlessness of ambassador and Blather when being shot (Cree #6)
-* fixed switched off Floyd responding to pointing at things (Cree #7)
+* fixed switched off Floyd responding to things (Cree #7, Simpson #36)
+* fixed behavior of water level as the days progress (Cree #8)
 * prevented the pod from being opened from the webbing (Cree #9)
-* prevented kitchen door from being manually closed (Simpson #35)
 * prevented diary from interfering with the elevator controls, by removing the diary when you reach the Crag.
 I might do this a better way later (Simpson #24)
-* removed UPPER adjective from the blue door so that SLIDE UPPER THROUGH SLOT works
-* Floyd reacts appropriately to SHOW PLATE TO FLOYD (Simpson #38)
 * fixed DROP/THROW dial, goo and liquids (Simpson #28, #29, #30)
 * fixed GIVE DIAL/GOO/FLUID/MEDICINE TO FLOYD (Simpson #28, #33)
+* prevented kitchen door from being manually closed (Simpson #35)
 * fixed Floyd leaving closed rooms when seeing the breastplate, by making the breastplate non-portable.
 I might do this a better way later (Simpson #37)
-* fixed behavior of water level as the days progress (Cree #8)
+* Floyd reacts appropriately to SHOW PLATE TO FLOYD (Simpson #38)
+* removed UPPER adjective from the blue door so that SLIDE UPPER THROUGH SLOT works

 Where appropriate, taken from
 * Graham Cree's list http://graeme.50webs.com/infobugs/planetfa.htm